modcomlearning/web/README.md

 ## Step 14
 In this section we will add sessions to our Web Application.
-A session is a way to store information (in variables) to be used across multiple pages.
+A session is a way to store information (in variables) to be used across multiple pages.<br/>
 Why is a web session used?
-(Web session use case examples) To avoid storing massive amounts of information in-browser, developers use session IDs to store information server-side while enabling user privacy.
+(Web session use case examples) To avoid storing massive amounts of information in-browser, developers use session IDs to store information server-side while enabling user privacy.  <br/><br/>
 Seesions can be used to allow developers limit user activities by looking their session status.
-In this Web Applicaion we will demonstrate how session can used to users Make Payment if they have a session, without a session they can Not Make any Payment.
+In this Web Applicaion we will demonstrate how session can used to users Make Payment if they have a session, without a session they can Not Make any Payment.<br/><br/>

 1. Open app.py and add below code, this Line must be added at the Top below app = Flask(__name__)